 This project includes the adaptive reuse of an existing building.
 Portions of the existing building will be demolished resulting in two separate buildings.
 The existing industrial/warehouse space will be converted to industrial loft office space.
-Building renovation work includes painting the buildings, burying electrical services from the street to the building, drainage improvements, parking expansion to accommodate the increased parking requirements for office use, installation of an underground storm water detention facility system, new landscaping and the addition of a courtyard centrally located between the two buildings. the two buildings.
+Building renovation work includes painting the buildings, burying electrical services from the street to the building, drainage improvements, parking expansion to accommodate the increased parking requirements for office use, installation of an underground storm water detention facility system, new landscaping and the addition of a courtyard centrally located between the two buildings.
 New irrigation and fire service lines are a part of the redevelopment project for each building.

 Ellsworth Office Redevelopment